 Multipass

-I’ve recently switched to using multipass to spin up VMs on my computer.
-I found that the combo Vagrant + VMware was very unstable, at least on Apple M1 (e.g., tear down your home lab and you cannot start it again because of network issues).
+I recently switched to using multipass to spin up VMs on my computer.
+I found that the Vagrant + VMware combo was very unstable, at least on Apple M1 (e.g., tear down your home lab and you cannot start it again due to network issues).

-Multipass works flawlessly.
-This thing is rock solid, easy to use and fast.
-The only downside is that it doesn’t have a built-in feature for configuring multiple VMs at once through some sort of configuration file or command line arguments.
-But hey, one can certainly script multiple launches in bash, right?
-This is what I’m doing nowadays:
+Multipass works flawlessly, it’s easy to use and fast.
+The only downside is that it doesn’t have a built-in feature for configuring multiple VMs at once through some sort of configuration file or command line arguments; so I use Bash for that.

 #!/usr/bin/env bash